- Departments A - O

 Proposition 2 1/2 is a title given to an initiative petition adopted by voters of the Commonwealth of Massachusetts in 1980.

-Its principal features are related to the total amount of property taxes which a city or town can raise each year.
+Its principle features are related to the total amount of property taxes which a city or town can raise each year.
 Other parts of the initiative, however, limited state agency assessments on cities and towns, prohibited unfunded state mandates, and repealed school committee and binding arbitration for certain public employees.

 In addition, it reduced the motor vehicle excise tax and allowed renters a deduction on their state income tax.